F94Olivera/agile-engine-test/README.md

 ## Backend

-It runs on port 3000 or 5000
+It runs on port 5000

 ### Steps

 Run `npm i` to install all the dependencies

-Then run `npm start` to run the project.
+Then run `npm run start` to run the project.

 ## Frontend